maendeleolab/maendeleolab_vpc/README.md

 1 - Make sure to comply with the prerequisites mentions above.

-2 - update and install the latest packages of your Linux distribution system.
+2 - Update and install the latest packages of your Linux distribution system.

-3 - clone this repo to the instance/server using the syntax below.
+3 - Clone this repo to the instance/server using the syntax below.
 ```
 git clone git@github.com:maendeleolab/maendeleolab_vpc.git
 ```